PikalaxALT/firered-speedchoice/README.md

 - Document Surge WHY in tooltip
 - Logic for E4 round 2 unlock in plotless
 - Fix misplaced window in Pokedex covering up type icons
+- Add Race Goal option
+- Initial bag has Bicycle on top

 ## See also